MobileRoboticsSkoltech/twist-n-sync/README.md

     missing file called gradle-wrapper.properties.
 Click ok to recreate the Gradle wrapper.
 4. Modify the following values in ```Constants.java```: ```PC_SERVER_IP``` - IP of gyro sync server, can be obtained from the script output or with ifconfig, ```LEADER_IP``` - IP of leader smartphone.
+5. Change ```periodNs``` value in ```res/raw/default_phaseconfig.json``` to the image capturing period of your smartphone in nanoseconds.
+For now, this value should obtained empirically as a mean period between frames.
-5. Plug in your smartphone.
+6. Plug in your smartphone.
 You will need to enable USB debugging.
 See https://developer.android.com/studio/debug/dev-options for further instructions.
-6. Go to the "Run" menu at the top and click "Run 'app'" to compile and install the app.
+7. Go to the "Run" menu at the top and click "Run 'app'" to compile and install the app.

 Note: By default, the app will likely start in client mode, with no UI options.